abbyhoky/abbyhoky.github.io/README.md

-# Game Developer | Project coordinator
+# Game Developer | Project Coordinator

 ## Education
 ### Faculty of Education, The University of Hong Kong, Hong Kong